soootaleb/abcd/README.md

 `deno run --unstable --allow-write --allow-net --allow-read main.ts`

-An arg can be provided to specify a leader port (e.g required if the first leader is dead, making another peer being leader on a random port)
+An arg can be provided to specify a node port (can join a cluster by any node)

 `deno run --unstable --allow-write --allow-net --allow-read main.ts 54886`